LinkedInLearning/ruby-on-rails-debug-2448321/README.md

 # Ruby on Rails: Debugging
-This is the repository for the LinkedIn Learning course `Ruby on Rails: Debugging`.
+This is the repository for the LinkedIn Learning course Ruby on Rails: Debugging.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Ruby on Rails: Debugging][lil-thumbnail-url]

+Fixing bugs is one of the most in-demand (and frustrating) skills for developers.
+Just when your application seems to be running smoothly—a bug appears.
+Where did it come from?
+Is it your code?
+A bug in the framework?
+Where do you even start looking for the solution?
+In this course, David Morales takes a hands-on approach to guide you through techniques and tools you can use to fix bugs with ease.
+Bugs may be unavoidable, but learning David’s bug detection and troubleshooting techniques can give you confidence and skills that are in demand today for any Ruby on Rails developer.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.